 The Kind of bread commonly preferred with Dizi is Sangak, an Iranian traditional bread.
 Iranians serve table vegetables, sliced raw onion, yogurt, and various kinds of pickles alongside this traditional Persian dish.
 And to drink, Doogh (Iranian yogurt drink) is the best and most common option.

 Table vegetables are the best side dish you can have with this food because they help it get easily digested.
-You can season table vegetables and sliced onions with a little bit lime juice and salt.
+You can season table vegetables and sliced onions with a little bit of lime juice and salt.

 I hope you cook this convenient and nutritious Persian food and enjoy its unforgettable taste.